Estate Agent Fees Leeds 2026: Average 1.3% + VAT

 What you need to know

-1. The average estate agent fee in Leeds in 2026 is around 1.3% plus VAT, equating to roughly £3,202 on the average property price of £246,293.
+- The average estate agent fee in Leeds is 1.3% + VAT in 2026, equating to roughly £3,842 on the average property price of £246,293.

 If you are selling a property in Leeds, estate agent fees will likely be your biggest single selling cost.
 Yet many Leeds sellers accept the first fee they are quoted without shopping around or negotiating.
 In a city with as many agents as Leeds, that is a missed opportunity.
+For a broader overview of how agent fees work across the UK, see our estate agent fees explained guide.

-What do Leeds estate agents charge?
+What do Leeds estate agents charge in 2026?

 The average estate agent fee in Leeds in 2026 is approximately 1.3% plus VAT of the sale price for a sole agency agreement.
 With the average Leeds property price sitting at around £246,293 according to the latest ONS UK House Price Index data, that works out at roughly £3,202 plus VAT, or approximately £3,842 including VAT at 20%.